Zelda Fitzgerald: Marriage and celebrity

 After a month of hotel evictions, the Fitzgeralds moved to a cottage in Westport, Connecticut, where Scott worked on drafts of his second novel.
-Due to her privileged upbringing with many African-American servants, Zelda could not perform household responsibilities at Westport.
+Because of her privileged upbringing with many African-American servants, Zelda could not perform household responsibilities at Westport.
 During the early months of their marriage, Scott's unwashed clothes began disappearing.
 One day, he opened a closet and discovered his dirty clothes piled to the ceiling.
 Uncertain of what to do with unwashed clothes, Zelda had never sent them out for cleaning: she had simply tossed everything into the closet.

 Soon after, Scott employed two maids and a laundress.
 Zelda's complete dependence upon servants became the comedic focus of magazine articles.
 When Harper & Brothers asked Zelda to contribute her favorite recipes in an article, she wrote: "See if there is any bacon, and if there is, ask the cook which pan to fry it in.
 Then ask if there are any eggs, and if so try and persuade the cook to poach two of them.
 It is better not to attempt toast, as it burns very easily.
 Also, in the case of bacon, do not turn the fire too high, or you will have to get out of the house for a week.
 Serve preferably on china plates, though gold or wood will do if handy."

 While Scott attempted to write his next novel at their home in Westport, Zelda announced that she was homesick for the Deep South.
 In particular, she missed eating Southern cuisine such as peaches and biscuits for breakfast.
 She suggested that they travel to Montgomery, Alabama.
 On July 15, 1920, the couple traveled in a touring car—which Scott derogatorily nicknamed "the rolling junk"—to her parents' home in Montgomery.
 After visiting Zelda's family for several weeks, they abandoned the unreliable vehicle and returned via train to Westport, Connecticut.
-Zelda's parents visited their Westport cottage soon after, but her father Judge Andrew Sayre took a dim view of the couples' constant partying and scandalous lifestyle.
-Following this visit, the Fitzgerald relocated to an apartment at 38 West 59th Street in New York City.
+Zelda's parents visited their Westport cottage soon after, but her father Judge Anthony Sayre took a dim view of the couples' constant partying and scandalous lifestyle.
+Following this visit, the Fitzgeralds relocated to an apartment at 38 West 59th Street in New York City.